-As we speak of Heritage sites in India in our travel blog, here is Hampi travel guide with top 7 things you should not miss.
+As we speak of Heritage sites in India in our travel blog, here is Hampi travel guide with the top 7 things you should not miss.

 “The city is such that the pupil of the eye has never seen a place like it, and the ear of intelligence has never been informed that there existed anything to equal it in the world “– 15th century Persian ambassador Abdul Razaak

 I have never believed much in the concept of time travel.
 Actually going in the future has little to no importance to me.
 But if you ask me if I could travel back in time, I might be a tad bit interested.
 I think every traveler loves this part of the travel.
-When you see some structures and travel to certain places, you automatically travel backwards in time to that era.
-You can actually feel the walls, the stones and the remains speaking to you, telling you tales of its thrilling past.
+When you see some structures and travel to certain places, you automatically travel backward in time to that era.
+You can actually feel the walls, the stones, and the remains speaking to you, telling you tales of its thrilling past.
 Hampi is one such UNESCO protected site you should not miss while traveling in India.